Rober-t/apxr/README.md

 --------------------
 ### Validation

 The data can be validated with the attached Juypter notebook `validate.ipynb`.
 It requires Python 3 to be installed.
 The notebook is configured to import the data from the above files.
-The model is validated against a number of stylized market properties including: clustered volatility, autocorrelation of returns, long memory in order flow, price impact and the presence of extreme price events.
+The model is validated against a number of stylised market properties including: clustered volatility, autocorrelation of returns, long memory in order flow, price impact and the presence of extreme price events.

 Run